klyed/hivesmartchain/docs/reference/genesis.md

 ## GenesisDoc

-In burrow we define the genesis facts in a canonical JSON document called the `GenesisDoc`.
+In hsc we define the genesis facts in a canonical JSON document called the `GenesisDoc`.
 The sha256 of this document (with whitespace, as it happens) forms the `GenesisHash` which acts as if it were the hash of a virtual zeroth block.